uswds/uswds-site/pages/whats-new/overview.md

     href: /about/whats-new/changelog/
 jump_links:
   - text: Latest releases
-  - text: Latest news and events
+  - text: News and events
   - text: Connect with USWDS
   - text: Changelog
 connect_cards:
   - heading: "Stay up to date in your inbox"